jo288/KoKo_WebProject_FA19/documents/design-journey.md

 [What interactive features will your site have?
 What PHP elements will you include?]

+[Also, describe how the interactivity connects with the needs of the clients/target audience.]

 The site will use PHP templates for header and footer.
 Header template will include the website's title as well as the navigation bar which will reflect the current page the user is on.
 Footer template will display the copyright information for the page displayed and basic contact information of the client.

-[Also, describe how the interactivity connects with the needs of the clients/target audience.]

-The site will have the menu of the restaurant the user will be able to filter for dietary restrictions (vegetarian, vegan, gluten free).
-Clicking on the individual dishes will redirect the user to the page with detailed information on the dish, including the related images from the gallery displayed as a slideshow.
+The site will have the menu of the restaurant the user will be able to filter by dietary restrictions (vegetarian, vegan, gluten free).
+Clicking on the individual dishes will redirect the user to a page with detailed information about the dish, including the related images from the gallery displayed as a slideshow.

 The user can also view the images of the dishes in the gallery page, which will include albums of different menu categories, dietary restrictions, etc. Clicking on an album will allow the users to view the photos inside it.
+Clicking on an image of a dish will redirect the user to a page with detailed information about the dish.

 The site also will have a review form and a contact form.
 The review form will be sticky and provide responsive feedback to the user.
 The review page will also allow the client to get feedback about their restaurant and allow them to upload reviews, ratings, comments.
 The review page will have a search for customers to search of reviews for their specific dish orders.
 The contact form will allow the user to directly interact with the client and the client will be able to login to see the contact form responses from the users.
-The client also will be able to delete a response after they have responded to it.
+Employees will also be able to delete a response after they have responded to it.
 The review form will allow the other members of the target audience.
-In addition, when logged in a client can add or delete image in the gallery.
+In addition, when logged in, an employee can add or delete image in the gallery.

 ## Work Distribution

 [Describe how each of your responsibilities will be distributed among your group members.]

   - Task distribution
-    - Tricia: menu, about
+    - Tricia: menu, about, dish
       - 4/17: draw sketches for about and menu pages
       - 4/23: create database schema for menu, plan php code and sql queries for their page
-      - 4/27: upload pictures of food from koko's to be used in gallery, create menu seed data to be referenced also in gallery
+      - 4/27: upload pictures of food from koko's to be used in gallery, create menu seed data to be referenced also in gallery, work on dish page
       - 5/3: finish all html/css and most functionality in time for demo
+      - 5/7: finalize menu and dish pages based on peer feedback
     - Khalid: contact
       - 4/17: draw sketches for contact page
       - 4/23: create database schema for contact, plan php code and sql queries for their page
       - 5/3: finish all html/css and most functionality in time for demo
+      - 5/7: finalize contact and login page based on peer feedback
-    - Jinju: index, photo gallery
+    - Jinju: index, photo gallery, about
       - 4/17: write up index.php with templates first which can then be used as a template for other pages
       - 4/17: write up a css for the general styling of all the pages
       - 4/23: create database schema for images, plan php code and sql queries for their page
       - 5/3: finish all html/css and most functionality in time for demo
+      - 5/7: finalize photo gallery page based on peer feedback
     - Kaitlyn: reviews
       - 4/17: draw sketches for review page
       - 4/23: create database schema for reviews, plan php code and sql queries for their page
       - 5/3: finish all html/css and most functionality in time for demo
+      - 5/7: finalize reviews page based on peer feedback
     - All members:
       - 4/17: work on design-journey.md to complete Milestone 1
       - 4/23: work on design-journey.md to complete Milestone 2
       - 5/7: put finishing touches of respective parts for Final Submission and work on design-journey

 [Set internal deadlines.
 Determine your internal dependencies.
 Whose task needs to be completed first in order for another person's task to be relevant?
 Be specific in your task descriptions so that everyone knows what needs to be done and can track the progress effectively.
 Consider how much time will be needed to review and integrate each other's work.
 Most of all, make sure that tasks are balanced across the team.]